 Federal, State and local laws.
-Therefore, employers are charged by Federal human services departments, employers must comply with all applicable referring to law enforcement officials, cases of suspected fraud or abuse. ${\sf A}$ s an approved provider or contracted agency with public health and and State law with the responsibility of identifying, investigating, and
+Therefore, employers are charged by Federal human services departments, employers must comply with all applicable referring to law enforcement officials, cases of suspected fraud or abuse. ${\sf A}$ s an approved provider or contracted agency with public health and and State law with the responsibility of identifying, investigating, and of any suspected fraud.

-Fraud is a crime against all taxpayers and is a State and Federal crime.
+Employers are mandatory reporters Fraud is a crime against all taxpayers and is a State and Federal crime.